TREASURIES-2-year yield hits highest since 2009 on rate hike bets

-Fed funds futures prices showed investors saw a more than 65 percent chance of a rate hike this month after comments from two central bank officials on Tuesday.
+Fed funds futures prices showed investors saw about a 65 percent chance of a rate hike this month after comments from two central bank officials on Tuesday.

 Yields on the 2-year Treasury note rose to 1.308 percent, their highest since August 2009.